DaniilGurski/u03-compatibility-quiz/docs/GAME_MECHANICS.md

 # Same Wave Game Mechanics

+Let's use this file as reference as to how the game works.
+We should definitely add more stuff to the DOCS as we go.

 - Use LocalStorage to set an get data.
 Example: Save progressively the players answers as an array.

 ## What we need (to-do)